Want to know how many keywords to use for SEO?

 To focus more on relevance: It will help you to focus and create relevant content based on the keyword.
 It will help to align the content with user intent.

-Content optimisation: Focusing on the primary keyword will help you to create well-structured content to improve the user experience and readability.
+Content optimization: Focusing on the primary keyword will help you to create well-structured content to improve the user experience and readability.

 Improve SEO: It also helps to incorporate related keywords and phrases into the content to improve SEO without keyword stuffing.